 KONE operates internationally and is thus exposed to risks arising from foreign exchange rate fluctuations related to currency flows from revenues and expenses (transaction risk) and from the translation of statement of income and statement of financial position items of foreign subsidiaries into euros (translation risk).

 A substantial part of KONE operations are denominated in local functional currencies and do not therefore give rise to transaction risk.
 The sales and installations of new equipment and modernizations typically take place in the local currency of the customer.
 Component and material expenses may occur in other currencies than the sales currency, which exposes KONE to transaction risks.
 The KONE policy is to hedge the foreign exchange exposure of the order book and other highly probable future sales and purchases with foreign exchange forward contracts.
 The business units are responsible for evaluating and hedging the transaction risks in their operations according to the foreign exchange policy.
-The most significant transaction risk exposures arising from business operations are in the Chinese renminbi, US dollar, Saudi Arabian riyal, Malaysian ringgit and British pound.
+The most significant transaction risk exposures arising from business operations are in the Chinese renminbi, US dollar, Saudi Arabian riyal, Arab Emirates dirham and Malaysian ringgit.
 The majority of the currency forward contracts expire within one year.

 Hedge accounting is applied in business units, where there are significant revenues or expenses in foreign currency.
 When hedge accounting is applied the gains and losses from the hedges are recognized in the statement of income at the same time as the exchange rate gains and losses for the hedged items are recognized.